-Every three months, during the first week of January, April, July, and October.
+The GST/HST tax credit is issued on a quarterly basis (every three months) during the first week of January, April, July, and October.

 What happens to my GST/HST credit if I move?

 Let the CRA know your new address right away.
-Even if you have signed up for direct deposit, you still might not get your credit if you don’t let them know of your new address.
+Even if you have signed up for direct deposit, you might still not get your credit if you don’t inform them of your new address.